 ALISSA & JACOB HESSLER

-Class will meet every Wednesday at 3:15pm (Eastern Time) - June 3rd, June 10th, and June 17th.
-Each weekly group session will run roughly 1-3 hours, depending on lecture, discussion and critique times.
-One-on-ones with Jacob and Alissa will be scheduled on Wednesday, June 24th.
-One-on-one sessions are 20-minutes long.
+Group sessions will be held on Tuesdays - July 13th, July 20th and August 17th at 12pm (Eastern Time).
+Each group session will run roughly 1-2.5 hours, depending on lecture, discussion and critique times.
+Twenty minute one-on-one sessions with Jacob and Alissa will be scheduled on Tuesday, August 11th between 9am and 2pm ET.
+One-on-one sessions are 20 minutes long.

 STAY INSPIRED.
 STAY ENGAGED.
 STAY CONNECTED.
 KEEP CREATING.

 Are you a hobbyist, amateur or early-career photographer who is feeling ready to take the next step in your photographic journey?
 You are passionate about photography, and have work that you are proud of, but you don’t know how to move forward, hone your skills and find your unique voice.
 How can you stay engaged, productive and inspired if you don’t have a definitive purpose behind your efforts?
 How can the work you make have a positive impact, create new opportunities and reach a wider audience?
 Projects!
 That's how.

 Bodies of work help motivate you to discover, research and explore.
 They help you gain access to places and people you wouldn’t otherwise have access to.
 Bodies of work can also help establish a career and/or name for yourself in photography.
 Projects also make you a better photographer.
 Having a subject or location you have to photograph makes you look harder to get the shot in locations or circumstances you might otherwise avoid.